Virtual Reality exhibition – VR Sky museum

-For the exhibition place I had in mind a surreal environment, a small „museum in the clouds“.
-It should be a dreamy and futuristic place that embodies virtual reality.
+For the exhibition building I had in mind a surreal environment and a small „museum in the clouds“ and it should be a dreamy and futuristic place that embodies virtual reality.
 I designed a skydome center and created assets in 3ds Max, modeled them modularly and textured them.
-I then assembled the assets into the building complex in Unity and created the appropriate light and color atmosphere.
-In addition to the normal Unity lights I used a freely available HDRi package from the Unity Asset Store.
-For the exhibits I have found some small free 3d models on Turbosquid.
-I converted and textured them for Unity.
-The photos and sounds are free content from the sources: Pixabay.com and freeSounds.org.
+Then I assembled the assets into the building complex in Unity and created the appropriate light and color atmosphere.
+In addition to the normal Unity lights I used a HDRi texture for image based lighting.
+For the exhibits inside the buildings I have found some small free 3d models on Turbosquid.
+I converted and textured them for realtime usage in Unity.
+Photos and sounds are free content from the sources: Pixabay.com and freeSounds.org.

 Unity 2017.4.15f1, GoogleVR SDK (GoogleVRForUnity_1.190.1), iTweens 2.0.9., Plattform: Android on a Samsung Galaxy S7.

-with coloured panels and few objects.
-Only one audio speaker at the launch plattform.
+Coloured panels and few objects are used.
+There is only one audio speaker at the launch plattform.

 Each station received an audio guide that could be switched on and sounds and objects matching the theme.
 In order to improve the orientation, I inserted a signpost system and offered a tour suggestion.
-There is also an Exit button.
+This iteration also has an exit button.

-has added more signposts on the floor.
-Because some users found the panel colors rather irritating, I have now kept them grey and semitransparent.
+The final iteration of the virtual reality exhibition has added more signposts on the floor, because some users found the panel colors rather irritating, I have now kept them grey and semitransparent.
 Thus the exhibition objects and the atmosphere of the place come better to the fore.

 Statement of purpose

 „VR Sky Museum“ is a VR application that offers the user the possibility to inform herself/himself about audio-visually appealing contents for Google Cardboard for the areas Edutainment, Relaxing/Health Care and Sales.